Hydrogen and sleep

 At first, I concluded that my tank had finally run out.
 I was exhausted and catching up on all the sleep I had missed over the recent months; and if I’m being honest, the past years.
-As I started to realize I wasn’t sleeping any more, I was just sleeping more solidly, I started to reconsider my conclusion.
+As I started to realize I wasn’t sleeping anymore, I was just sleeping more solidly, I started to reconsider my conclusion.
 I wasn’t showing any signs of exhaustion or burn out in other areas.
-My work, ideas, creativity and progress was not impeded, and had arguably improved.
+My work, ideas, creativity, and progress were not impeded and had arguably improved.
 I was less cranky.
-I had energy to visit with friends and family and to work out/exercise to my expectations- in fact I had more energy.
+I had the energy to visit with friends and family and to work out/exercise to my expectations- in fact, I had more energy.
 There was only one conclusion: my sleep had improved.
 The only thing that had changed was the dose of hydrogen water I was ingesting in a day, thanks to my improving understanding of how to create and retain it.

 In order to understand why high dose hydrogen water tablets are helping, first we need to understand some of the key reasons why our sleep suffers, and then we need to break down the benefits of both the molecular hydrogen and the highly bioavailable magnesium delivered in the tablets.